 The Group actively monitors regulatory developments (set out in Chapter 2 "Risk factors and controls"), stating its positions while they are being prepared and applying the new rules as soon as they are published.
 In particular, the Group has been calling for the harmonization of international regulations and greater integration between the various environmental and energy policies.
-In the run-up to COP21, the Group strongly pledged to support an ambitious international climate agreement to limit the global temperature rise to 2°C. It also pledged to support the more widespread application of regulations on carbon pricing, which would be a price signal for investment in low-carbon technologies and an incentive to reduce greenhouse gas emissions.
-To this end, the Group plays an active role in the CPLC (Carbon Pricing Leadership Coalition).
+In the run-up to COP21, the Group strongly pledged to support an ambitious to environmental responsibility and reports to the Group CSR Department.
+It has environmental coordinators in each region or country who lead their own networks of coordinators, organize actions, supplement corporate expertise with their knowledge of operations, and implement environmental reporting.